-To better improve SIM management, the Switches have been upgraded to version 1.61 in this release.
-Many improvements have been made, including the Commander Switch (CS) now has the capability to automatically rediscover member Switches that have left the SIM group, either through a reboot or web malfunction.
-This feature is accomplished through the use of Discover packets and Maintenance packets that previously set SIM members will emit after a reboot.
+To better improve SIM management, the Switches have been upgraded to SIM version 1.61.
+Many improvements have been made, including the Commander Switch (CS) now having the capability to automatically rediscover member switches that have left the SIM group, either through a reboot or web malfunction.
+This is accomplished through the use of Discover packets and Maintenance packets that previously configured SIM members will send and receive after a reboot.
 Once a MS has had its MAC address and password saved to the CS's database, if a reboot occurs in the MS, the CS will keep this MS information in its database and when a MS has been rediscovered, it will add the MS back into the SIM tree automatically.
-No configuration will be necessary to rediscover these Switches.
+No configuration will be necessary to rediscover these switches.